 Condom use can reduce the risk of becoming infected with HPV.
 You can reduce the risk of infection if you use a condom every time you have sex.
 Condoms must be put on before beginning any sexual contact.

 Female condom use

 Even if you are using another birth control method, you may wish to use condoms to reduce your risk of getting an STI.
 Female condoms may lower the risk of HPV infection of the cervix, but they do not cover all of the vulva .
 These condoms are more effective at lowering the risk for other STIs.

 If you are age 26 or younger, you can get the HPV shot.
-The vaccines Cervarix (What is a PDF document?) and Gardasil (What is a PDF document?) protect against two types of HPV that cause cervical cancer.
-Gardasil also protects against two types of HPV that cause genital warts.
+HPV vaccines can protect against genital warts .
+Cervarix (What is a PDF document?) , Gardasil (What is a PDF document?) , and Gardasil 9 (What is a PDF document?) are the three types of HPV vaccines.
 Three shots are given over 6 months.
 It is recommended for children age 11 or 12, but can be given as early as age 9.
 For girls who have not already gotten the vaccine, it is recommended up to age 26.
 For boys who have not already gotten the shot, the vaccine is recommended up to age 21.
-Gardasil is used for males.
-Females can get either vaccine.

 The HPV vaccine is not useful for treating women who already are infected with HPV. footnote 4 But it may protect a woman against types of the HPV virus other than the one causing her infection.